-Andrew Fairlie, chef patron of 2 star Michelin Restaurant Andrew Fairlie, at Gleneagles, Scotland.
+Andrew Fairlie was chef patron of 2 star Michelin Restaurant Andrew Fairlie, at Gleneagles, Scotland.
 Andrew sadly passed away in January 2019.

 I had applied, unsuccessfully for a commis position in a number of kitchens in France.
 At that time it was unheard of for a British chef to gain entry into a 3* Michelin in France, so winning the scholarship at the age of 20 was both terrifying and exciting.
 Now 21 years on it makes me immensely proud to see how the scholarship has evolved into THE most influential, worthwhile and most sought after culinary prize in Britain today.
 But it’s not just about winning a competition, it’s about joining a very elite chefs club and taking on the responsibility of being a Roux Scholar.
 I can honestly say that I would not have been as successful if I had not won the scholarship and all the support it has given me over the years.